Recently, I started to work again on a course I made a while ago. It is a course for learning all the countries (in Dutch).

 For those new lists, I used the words from the database.
 I have not added duplicates or whatever.
 So, I thought it should work like the EU-list I made earlier.
 But no. It treated a lot of words like a new word, albeit it were the same as in those ‘basic’ lists.

-For example, I already learnt the placement of Canada and Australië.
+For example, I already learnt the placement of countries like Canada and Australia.
 I don’t have to repeat those within the next few hundred days.
-Nevertheless, in my Commonwealth-list, it treats those countries as NEW words.
+Nevertheless, in my Commonwealth list, it treats those countries as NEW words.
 I checked if I had these words double in my database, but that’s not the problem.
 I tried to delete the level and added the words again, but same problem (it now recognises even less already learnt words).
 It recognises some of the maps I added yesterday, but not all.
 It seems it does not recognise the words I have added when I started the course months ago.
 I did not add the words in bulk, I did all manually.

 I only have one database.
 I don’t have duplicates.
 How can I solve this problem?
 The solution would be that Memrise sees a word as one word, even if it’s used more than once in a course.